Child Development & Learning

 Have a think if there is anything that might be distressing your child for example has there been a change at home or at nursery?
 Sometimes there is no rhyme or reason as to why your child has regressed, take your time and keep trying.

-My child has SEND, how can I support them with toilet training?
+My child has a special educational need or disability; how can I support them with toilet training?

 • Using visuals such as Makaton signs, or photos to support your child's understanding